-I got the inspiration for my Backlit Pallet Wall Art from my love of pumpkin carving, of all things!
-I have always been a nut over woodworking, and I have been doing artwork with lettering and painting for a while.
+I got the inspiration for my backlit pallet wall art from my love of pumpkin carving, of all things!
+I have always been a nut for woodworking, and I have been doing artwork with lettering and painting for a while.
 So, I decided to finally bridge them all together, and came up with these examples!
 I go out searching for my pallets, and really have fun dismantling them!

 How I made my Backlit Pallet Wall Art: